elasticio/hello-world-nodejs/README.md

 ## File Structure

 The structure of **hello-world-nodejs** component is not quite flexible. [elastic.io platform](http://www.elastic.io "elastic.io platform") expects only two files to be present in the main directory.
 These are the ``component.json`` and ``package.json``.
-The table below lists the basic structure of the component:
+Here is the basic architecture of this component:

 File Name | Type | Required | Description
 ---|:---:|:---:|---